FlowStabilityHungary/FlowStabilityHungary.github.io/content/en/news/2022_szept_23_new_paper_comp_condition.md

 author: Dr. Nagy Péter Tamás
 ---

-Our paper is published about a three-dimensional, analytic flow example that does not fulfill the compatibility condition.
+A paper is published by us on a three-dimensional, analytic flow example that does not fulfil the compatibility condition.
 Therefore, the solution is irregular at the initial time.
 [Doi](https://doi.org/10.1088/1873-7005/ac92a4)